 Youth is a glorious time for many.
 It’s a time when we can explore, experiment and learn from our mistakes, so that we can grow up and decide what will work best for us later on in our lives.

 However, once you cross that youth threshold, there’s subtle (or overt) pressure from society to have everything figured out and be prepared to put down roots.
 We should be ready to choose a life partner, have a steady career path and a solid bank account balance.

 Despite what others say, building a strong and steady foundation is an internal game, and we can decide the vehicles that will create that sense of stability within us, based on our personal values and purpose.

 There are more and more people embracing unconventional lifestyles, which do not adhere to the customary ways of living, to meet their needs.

 One of the biggest reasons that this trend is taking place is because people want “extended youths”, because they were unable to do everything that they wanted to do in their teens and 20s for a variety reasons.

 Being a late bloomer myself, I recognize the need for more time to explore and experience more so that I can further increase my self-awareness.

 I have seen many people, make the wrong choices in their relationships, careers and health in their younger years, and only begin to figure things out later on.
 It may be only be later that they have the insight, time and resources to turn their ship around in a direction that feels right to them.
 By that time many feel they like they wasted their youth and it’s too late.

-If you’re one of those people, who may have “messed up” in your younger years, I say don’t let the societal pressures of being your “age” stop you from realizing the dreams from your youth.
+If you’re one of those people, who may have “messed up” in your younger years and wasted your youth, I say don’t let the societal pressures of being your “age” stop you from realizing the dreams from your youth.
 It’s never too late!

 35 and want to back-pack in Cambodia?
 Do it.